Small Employer Certificate of Recognition (SECOR®)

 The SCSA SECOR® program is designed for 9 or less Saskatchewan employees (which includes owners, full time, part time, casual, and sub-contractors both in the field and in the office).

-Full Saskatchewan SECOR: Available to companies that have a permanent office(s) in Saskatchewan.
-Companies may certify divisions, branches or sections of a WCB account number; however, each WCB account must qualify for its own COR.
-By registering into the SCSA SECOR Program your company is committing to actively progress through the required milestones of achieving this prestigious certification within 18 months.
-To remain registered in the COR program, you must complete Milestone #1 requirements within the first 12 months of registration, followed by achieving certification status by 18 months.
-The SCSA SECOR Program requires a minimum of (1) full-time permanent Saskatchewan employee to complete and maintain SCSA SECOR training requirements.
-A person can only be the trained employee for (1) WCB Account number.
-Positions that are excluded from the definition of “full-time permanent Saskatchewan Employee” include consultants, sub-contractors, part-time, and casual employees.
+Full Saskatchewan SECOR®: Available to companies that have a permanent office(s) in Saskatchewan.
+Companies may certify divisions, branches or sections of a WCB account number; however, each WCB account must qualify for its own SECOR®.
+By registering into the SCSA SECOR® Program your company is committing to actively progress through the required milestones of achieving this prestigious certification within 18 months.
+To remain registered in the SECOR® program, you must complete Milestone #1 requirements within the first 12 months of registration, followed by achieving certification status by 18 months.
+The SCSA SECOR® Program requires a minimum of (1) Permanent Saskatchewan employee to complete and maintain SCSA SECOR® training requirements.
+A person can only be the trained employee for (1) WCB Account number, or in the case of an ownership group, one person may be the trained employee for multiples companies in the ownership group providing the scope of work is the same.
+Positions that are excluded from the definition of “permanent Saskatchewan Employee” include consultants, sub-contractors and casual employees.

 Please note: A Small Employer in the role of General Contractor (or Management Company) with an expectation to engage or employ more than 9 workers (including sub-contractors) no longer qualifies for the Small Employer Certificate of Recognition (SECOR®).
 In the event that the employer no longer qualifies for the SECOR® they must advise the SCSA and start the process for the standard Certificate of Recognition (COR).